-In the Network Settings menu, under Network Connection Status, check that the Physical Connection or Wireless Connection and Internet Status are both labeled as OK.
+- In the Network Settings menu, under Network Connection Status, check that Physical Connection or Wireless Connection and Internet Status are both labeled as OK.

 - In the Settings menu or Setup menu, select Network Update to perform the firmware update.

 Use Open DNS settings instead of Google DNS